 3. Kittie is bored

-If you know your cat isn’t hungry then it may be pawing at your face to get your attention for another reason: it’s bored!
+If you know your cat isn’t hungry then it may be pawing at your face to get your attention for another reason: it’s feeling bored or it wants a fuss!
 This often happens to me in the middle of the night.

-Sometimes one of our cats brings her wand toy and places it on the bed before tapping me gently on the face.
+Sometimes one of our cats brings a toy and places it on our bed before tapping me gently on the face.
 The paw tap in this case simply means wake up and play.

 4. Your cat is keeping you at arms length